danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 ## Model Validation

 To get ActiveRecord support, the [enum](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html) macro (class level declaration) must be added to the model.
-Since we're persisting strings in the database, we'll pass in a hash to map the enum attribute values to strings.
+Since we want these mapped as strings (rather than the default integer), we'll pass in a hash to map the enum attribute values to strings.
 Add the following the the `Plan` model:

 ```ruby
 # app/models/plan.rb